Ingrid Persaud

-Ingrid Persaud (born 6 July 1966) is a Trinidad and Tobago-born writer, artist, and academic, who lives in the United Kingdom.
-She won the BBC National Short Story Award in 2018 and the Commonwealth Short Story Prize in 2017 with her debut short story "The Sweet Sop".
+Ingrid Persaud is a Trinidad and Tobago-born writer, artist, and academic, who lives in the United Kingdom.
+A Fellow at the Royal Society of Literature, she won the BBC National Short Story Award in 2018 and the Commonwealth Short Story Prize in 2017 with her debut short story "The Sweet Sop".
 The narrative revolves around an estranged father and son reuniting through their shared love for chocolate.

 Ingrid's first book, Love After Love was published in 2020; it won the Costa Book Award for First Novel.

 In 2024, Persaud released her latest novel, The Lost Love Songs of Boysie Singh.

 Education and work

 Persaud read law at the London School of Economics and studied fine art at Goldsmiths, University of London and Central Saint Martins.
 Persaud taught law at King's College London, and the Fletcher School of Law and Diplomacy, and worked as a visual artist and project manager before becoming a writer.